 After your long drive you'll be ready to recharge your batteries when you reach Chicago, as well as wanting to enjoy the sights and sounds of this fabulous city.

-A great choice when you're thinking about where to stay is the Viceroy Chicago, a historic hotel that's centrally located, just minutes away from the beach in the Gold Coast neighbourhood.
+A great choice when you're thinking about where to stay is the Viceroy Chicago, a historic hotel that's centrally located, just minutes away from the beach in the Gold Coast neighborhood.

 Competitively priced against its competitors, the Viceroy features a rooftop bar and a lounge as well as a fantastic pool with panoramic views - the perfect place to enjoy all that Chicago has to offer.